SNOW HOLIDAY

 Detailed Forecast

-Written Thursday afternoon, 25th December (Pacific Standard Time)
+Written Wednesday, 25th February (Pacific Standard Time)

 7-Day snowfall accumulation.
 Note that snow depths here are calculated using a 10:1 ratio, where 1mm of rain equals 1cm of snow.
 This can significantly underestimate things here in North America, where 1 mm of rain often equates to 1.5-2 cm of snow, especially in the Rockies, where it can be really light n’ fluffy.
-Source: ECMWF, Windy.com
+Source: ECMWF, WeatherBELL.com

 That’s all from me today, folks.
 Have a great week, and I’ll see you back here next Thursday for another weekly rundown of North America’s highlights and snowlights.